davidgiven/fluxengine/doc/brother.md

 Just do:

 ```
-.obj/fe-readbrother --revolutions=2
+.obj/fe-readbrother
 ```

 You should end up with a `brother.img` which is 239616 bytes long.
-(If you don't specify `--revolutions`, you may end up with a partial image.)
-(Use `-o` to specify a different output filename.)

 Writing discs
 -------------